 The best way to avoid financial problems is to build a robust cash reserve that can handle your foreseeable needs.
 Building a cash reserve is simple but requires financial discipline and takes time.
 It’s a matter of setting some funds away every month until the reserve reaches the desired level.

-b) Early payment discounts
+b) Offer early payment discounts

 c) Use financing